 Donnie Wahlberg biography

-Donnie Wahlberg was born August 17, 1969, in Dorchester, Massachusetts.
+Donnie Wahlberg was born on August 17, 1969, in Boston, Massachusetts.
 In 1984, he auditioned for music producer Maurice Starr, who immediately enlisted Wahlberg to form the centerpiece of New Kids on the Block.
 In 1994, the group parted ways.
 Wahlberg then decided to try acting.
 He first gained notice as an actor with his role in the 1999 movie The Sixth Sense.
 In 2008, New Kids on the Block, now known as NKOTB, reunited.
 The group went on tour with Boyz II Men and 98 Degrees in 2013.

-Famed singer and actor Donnie Wahlberg was born Donald Edmond Wahlberg Jr. on August 17, 1969, in Dorchester, Massachusetts, a predominantly Irish-American suburb of Boston.
+Famed singer and actor Donnie Wahlberg was born Donald Edmond Wahlberg Jr. on August 17, 1969, in Boston, Massachusetts, a predominantly Irish-American suburb of Boston.
 He was the eighth of nine children; his younger sibling, Mark Wahlberg, is also a famous entertainer.
 Wahlberg's mother, Alma Wahlberg, worked as a nurse's assistant at nearby St. Margaret Hospital, and his father, Donald Wahlberg, was a truck driver and active member of the International Brotherhood of Teamsters labor union.
 With so many children to provide for, the Wahlbergs were often strapped for cash.
 Wahlberg's mother recalled, "When I think about it now, I realize how hard it was, but back then we never even realized it!
 We thought everyone had all these kids, everyone lived like this."

 Though the family was extraordinarily close, attending church together every Sunday, arguments among siblings were frequent.
 Donnie was looked to as the family peacemaker.
 "We'd fight over clothes, or who had the prettier girlfriend, which of us was the best athlete, stuff like that," he later recalled.